How the Nervous, Endocrine, and Reproductive Systems Interact

 Puberty

-- Physical Changes: Development of secondary sexual characteristics.
+- Physical Changes: Secondary sexual characteristics develop.

-- Neural Changes: Brain development and changes in neural circuits affect behavior.
+- Neural Changes: Brain maturation alters behavior.

 Menstrual Cycle